 And now, like a female version of “Indiana Jones” – with a camera and a pink surfboard – I journey into ancient cultures to share global secrets of survival, sustainability, and happiness through unique style of storytelling guided by my voice over and the wild characters I meet along the way.

-Alison’s Adventures has a robust and global community on social that numbers over 200,000 followers and two million video views.
+Alison’s Adventures has a robust and global community on social that numbers millions of views and partnerships with top brands.